jmettraux/aachen/src/pxa__exploration.md

 A "site" may be a dungeon, an old ruin, an underground site.

-Time in a site is measured in turns of ten minutes[^1].
+Time in a site is measured in turns of ten minutes.
 Most of the things adventurers will wish to do will take a turn to accomplish, taking into account the packing and unpacking of gear, the need to listen carefully while working, and the desire and/or need to do all things quietly and carefully.

-[^1]: One turn is ten minutes

 ## Movement